SOAR

 Studying Outcomes of Autistic Individuals Transitioning to Adulthood

-Principle Investigators: Lauren Kenworthy- Children’s National Hospital, Benjamin Yerys- Children’s Hospital of Philadelphia
+Principal Investigators: Lauren Kenworthy- Children’s National Hospital, Benjamin Yerys- Children’s Hospital of Philadelphia

 Grant: A Longitudinal Study Identifying Psychological and Service Delivery Targets to Improve Daily Living Skills and Quality of Life Outcomes Among Transition-age Autistic Youth